Jayammu Nischayammu Raa (2016 film)

-Jayammu Nischayammu Raa is a 2016 Indian Telugu comedy film directed and produced by Shiva Raj Kanumuri under his banner Shiva Raj Films.
+Jayammu Nischayammu Raa(transl.
+'Victory is certain')is a 2016 Indian Telugu comedy drama film directed and produced by Shiva Raj Kanumuri under his banner Shiva Raj Films.
 It stars Srinivasa Reddy, Shamna Kasim, Ravi Varma, and Praveen.
 The film was inspired by the 1976 Hindi movie Chhoti Si Baat, which is loosely based on the 1960 British movie School for Scoundrels.